Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 What is a migraine headache?

 A migraine is a severe headache.
 The pain can be so severe that it interferes with your daily activities.
 A migraine can last a few hours up to several days.
 The exact cause of migraines is not known.
-It may be caused by changes in your body chemicals and extra sensitive nerves in your brain.
+A family history of migraines increases your risk.
+Your risk is also higher if you are a woman or take medicines such as estrogen or a vasodilator.

 What are the warning signs that a migraine headache is about to start?

-Warning signs usually start 15 to 60 minutes before the headache does.
-The most common migraine warning signs include:
+Warning signs usually start 15 to 60 minutes before the headache:

 - Unusual tiredness or frequent yawning